Meet our legal team

 - prepare work contracts

-For employers, our employment lawyers provide:
+For employers, our Halifax employment lawyer provides:

 - investigations